Uniformly Optimal and Parameter-free First-order Methods for Convex and Function-constrained Optimization: Root-finding for General Convex Function-constrained Problems

 However, due to the inexactness in computing $V(\eta)$, the resulting stepsize can be more conservative when $\{u_t, l_t\}$ are inaccurate.
-Hence, we develop a new truncated secant stepsize by integrating the fixed-point iteration and the traditional secant method, and then outline the proposed inexact secant method in Algorithm~\ref{alg:inexact-secant}.
+Hence, we develop a new truncated secant stepsize by integrating the fixed-point iteration and the traditional secant method, as outlined in Algorithm~\ref{alg:inexact-secant}.
+We establish the convergence of Algorithm~\ref{alg:inexact-secant} in the following theorem, and the proof of this result is similar to that of \cite{aravkin2019level}.